nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### UI component

+This component is responsible for displaying the graphical elements of TalentSG's GUI to the user.

 The **API** of this component is specified in [`Ui.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/Ui.java)

 ![Structure of the UI Component](images/UiClassDiagram.png)

+The UI consists of a `MainWindow` that is made up of the following parts:

+- `Help Window`
+- `OverviewPanel`
+  - `OverviewListCard`
+- `ReportBugWindow`
+- `ResultDisplay`
+- `PersonListPanel`
+  - `PersonCard`
+- `CommandBox`
+- `StatusBarFooter`

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/resources/view/MainWindow.fxml)